hazycora/hazy.sh/src/routes/blog/webfishings-silly-filter/+page.md

 date: 2024-11-11
 ---

+**Update:** The developer, lamedev, [knows of this](https://lethallava.land/notes/a0hatpsc0g)!
+I expect it'll be fixed in the next update.
+Also, my guess for the source of the list [was correct](https://lethallava.land/notes/a0hayv2l1n).
+This post will remain as a curiosity :)

+---

 My friend [Astra](https://astroorbis.com) was looking around a decompiled version of Webfishing--giving her access to some of the source code and assets of the game--when she found the profanity list used by the recently-added chat filter.
 I've uploaded this file as [a GitHub Gist](https://gist.github.com/hazycora/f7fde1be74022d196945577a1817d153).